harishkotra/flutter_app_for_wordpress/README.md

-# fests_info
+# Creating Flutter App for WordPress Website

-A new Flutter project.
+Creating a flutter app for a wordpress website, one feature at a time.

 ## Getting Started